lsst-dm/dmtn-208/index.rst

    This will be used for the ``ID`` parameter.

 #.
 Should we support an extension to SODA that allows the filter parameters to be provided as a VOTable?

+#.
+SODA requires each cutout parameter return a separate result in the async API, and also requires that each cutout parameter that is invalid given the data ID return, as a result, a ``text/plain`` document that starts with an error label.
+   This doesn't seem like what we want.
+   We would rather return a single FITS file with all cutouts included, and if any of the cutout parameters are invalid given the data ID, fail the entire job with an error, rather than making the client intuit an error from the MIME type of the result.
+   Should we break the standard here?